 Situated on the country’s southeast coast in the state of New South Wales, Sydney was the original British settlement and remains the primary gateway to the continent.
 A diverse and sophisticated metropolis with a virtually inexhaustible array of attractions, it is one of the great modern cities of the world.
-Sydney’s iconic Opera House, with its gleaming white sail-shaped roofs, is an appropriate emblem of the city’s appeal: clean, modern, cultured and thrown into pristine relief by the blue waters of the surrounding harbor.
+Sydney’s iconic Opera House, with its gleaming white sail-shaped roofs, is an appropriate emblem of the city’s appeal: clean, modern, cultured and thrown into relief by the pristine blue waters of the surrounding harbor.

 The warm South Pacific beaches are a paradise for surfers.
 The historic Rocks district is packed with shopping opportunities.
 Darling Harbour is a lively and engaging precinct, with museums, restaurants and a fine aquarium.
 The famous green-and-cream ferries that ply incomparable Sydney Harbour are a wonderful way to experience the city’s waterfront grandeur.

-The Opera House
+Opera House Tours

 Rather than produce a dry history of the city, in “The Birth of Sydney,” editor Tim Flannery assembles a fascinating collection of firsthand descriptions dating from its founding in 1788 to New Year’s Eve 1895, when Sydney was apparently already celebrating the holiday with gusto.

 Our most memorable excursion from Jonah’s was a hike in nearby Ku-ring-gai Chase National Park, which encompasses a peninsula surrounded by tall bluffs sheltering marinas and housing enclaves accessible only by boat.
 Disembark the ferry at The Basin, where a trail leads uphill into the park.
 Afterward, have lunch on the overwater terrace of The Boathouse in Palm Beach.